Analysis: NFL isn't passing the eye test on head injuries

 Given what happened to Tagovailoa just 72 hours earlier, somebody certainly should have.

-With contributions from AP Pro Football Writer Rob Maaddi and AP Sports Writer Fred Goodall.
+AP Pro Football Writer Rob Maaddi and AP Sports Writer Fred Goodall contributed to this report.

 More AP NFL: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL